kevichi7/bench-sort/README.md

 - `pdqsort` (if header present at build).
 - Parallel variants (if headers present): `std_sort_par`, `std_sort_par_unseq`, `gnu_parallel_sort`.
 - `custom`, `customv2` (if `custom_algo.hpp` is available for the chosen type).

+UI tips:
+- Algorithms are populated from `/meta`.
+If you add plugin paths in the UI (Advanced → Plugins), the server will include those for discovery and you’ll see extra algorithms (e.g., from C/Rust/Zig plugins).
+Use absolute plugin paths if running the API from a subdirectory (like `api/go`).

 Filter algorithms: